bcongelio/nfl-analytics-with-r-book/docs/01-nfl-analytics-and-r.md

 Installing the `nflverse` as a package in R will automatically install all five packages.
 However, the core focus of this book will be on `nflreadr`.
 It is understadable if you are confused by that, since the Preface of this book introduce the `nflfastR` package.

 Because of that, it is important to note that the `nflreadr` package, as explained by its author (Tan Ho), is a "minimal package for downloading data from `nflverse` repositories.
-It inclues caching, optional proress updates, and data dictionaries."
+It inclues caching, optional progress updates, and data dictionaries."
 In other words, using `nflreadr` allows for quick and easy access to all the data needed for you to work through this book and learn how to do NFL analytics in R.

 Using `nflreadr::` while coding will provide you nearly idential options as using `nflfastR::`.
 Moreover, the `nflreadr` packages inclues a number of data options not included in `nflfastR` such as combine, draft picks, contract, trades, injury information, and access to statistics on Pro Football Reference.